Hotels, camping sites and rental properties

 The law protects you from discrimination

-It is against the law for the accommodation provider or staff to treat you unfairly because of a personal characteristic that is protected by law, such as your:
+It is against the law for the accommodation provider or staff to treat you unfairly because of a protected characteristic that is protected by law, such as your:

 - sexual orientation.

-It is also against the law for you to be refused accommodation because of a protected characteristic.
+It is also against the law for you to be refused accommodation because of a protected characteristic – which now includes profession, trade or occupation.
+For example, you cannot be refused accommodation because you are a sex worker.

 In accommodation, discrimination might include: